 \section{Categorical product}

-Since the Cartisian product of two simplical complexes may not be a simplicial complex, we used the categorical product instead of the Cartisian product.
+Since the Cartesian product of two simplical complexes may not be a simplicial complex, we used the categorical product instead of the Cartesian product.
 Let us denote $K\times L$ for the categorical product of the simplicial complexes K and L. It is different from the usual standard notion used in \cite{K} as $K \sqcap L$.

 \begin{definition} The categorical product of the simplicial complexes K and L, denoted as $K\times L$, is defined as follows.
 The vertices of $K\times L$ are pairs $(v,w)$ of vertices with $v\in K$ and $w\in L$, and the simplices of $K\times L$ are the set of vertices $\{(v_{1},w_{1}),\cdots,(v_{s},w_{s})\}$ such that $\{(v_{0},\cdots,v_{s})\}$ is a simplex of K and $\{(w_{0},\cdots,w_{s})\}$ is a simplex of L. \end{definition}